Katello/katello-client-bootstrap/README.md

 # Overview

-* The goal is to take a RHEL client and get it registered to Foreman This script can take a system that is registered to Spacewalk, Satellite 5, Red Hat Network Classic and get it registered to Foreman & Katello.
+* The goal is to take a Red Hat Enterprise Linux (RHEL) client and get it registered to Foreman This script can take a system that is registered to Spacewalk, Satellite 5, Red Hat Network Classic and get it registered to Foreman & Katello.